pkulchenko/ZeroBraneStudio/vera-faq.md

 ## Will the IDE work with my device that is using UI6+?

+(**The auto-detection has been improveed since v0.27 of the Vera plugin, which is included with v1.40+, so no additional configuration should be needed.**)

 The auto-detection step that identifies the address of your device to connect to may not work if your device is using *UI6* or *UI7* firmware.
 If the debugging doesn't start or if you get an error message, you may manually configure the IDE to connect to your device by adding the following line to the configuration file (`Edit | Preferences | Settings: User`):